tylergneill/skrutable/manual.md

 result = T.transliterate(text, from_scheme='DEV', to_scheme='IAST')
 print result
 ~~~~
 5. Settings passed to the `transliterate()` method will not be saved.
-Experiment with saving them by passing them instead to the `Transliterator()` constructor or by specifying the `--prompt` flag at the command line to enter them manually.
+Experiment with saving by passing them instead to the `Transliterator()` constructor, or by specifying the `--prompt` flag at the command line and entering them at run-time.
 6. Now try out the scansion.
 Put some versified material in `input.txt`.
-Run `scansion.py` from the command line.
-At the moment, if you want the meter to be identified, then you must make sure that the four pādas (verse quarters) are each on their own separate lines.
-If you're not sure where the pāda breaks are, use the on-screen feedback to adjust your input until the lines are symmetrical and/or the meter is recognized.
+Run `scansion.py` from the command line and follow the instructions as with transliteration.
+(NB: At the moment, if you want the meter to be identified, then you must make sure that the four pādas, i.e., verse quarters, are each on their own separate lines.
+If you're not sure where the pāda breaks are, use the on-screen feedback to adjust your input until the lines are symmetrical and/or the meter is recognized.)
 Settings are passed in as above.
-7. Now try using the same as a library.
+7. Now try using this one as a library too.
 For example:
 ~~~~
 from Skrutable import scansion as sc
 S = sc.Scanner()